Stephen Weatherly

-Stephen Dian Weatherly (born March 19, 1994) is an American former professional football player who was a defensive end in the National Football League (NFL).
+Stephen Dian Weatherly (born March 19, 1994) is an American former professional football player who was a defensive end and linebacker in the National Football League (NFL).
 He played college football for the Vanderbilt Commodores.
 Having nearly completed his degree, Weatherly declared as an early draft entrant following his junior season.
 He was selected by the Vikings in the seventh round of the 2016 NFL draft, and was also a member of the Carolina Panthers, Denver Broncos, and Cleveland Browns.

 Early life

 Weatherly attended North Atlanta High School, where he was a three-year starter at outside linebacker, defensive end and wide receiver.
 As a junior, he posted 66 tackles and 14 sacks.
 He also starred in basketball at North Atlanta, helping lead the Warriors to two sub-region titles.
 He then transferred to Shiloh High School in Snellville, Georgia for his senior year.
 He was named team captain and contributed with 79 tackles, 8.5 sacks, 15 tackles for loss and a pair of forced fumbles on defense, while also hauling in eight catches and two receiving touchdowns on offense, helping lead his team to the postseason in the Gwinnett County All-Star Game.
 For his season efforts, he earned All-Gwinnett County honors.
 He was the first and only Gwinnett County player to be invited to and play in the inaugural Georgia High School Senior Allstar Bowl as an outside linebacker at the Georgia Dome.

 During his time at North Atlanta, Weatherly was also a stand out as the leader of the school's robotics team that won the Georgia regional championship and went to the world championships in St. Louis, where they competed against other teams around the world.
 In addition, Weatherly also excelled in track and field; he competed as a sprinter and long jumper for the Warriors, recording personal-bests of 11.13 seconds in the 100-meter dash, 22.98 seconds in the 200-meter dash and 5.87 meters (19'3") in the long jump as a junior.